 The maximum ovality of the helical coil was found to be 3.2 % by measurement.
-The difference in friction factor between ideal coil and coil with ovality is found to be 8.5 %, whereas the difference in friction factor between ideal and wrinkled coils is 80.5 %.
-Hence, it is evident that ovality does not have much influence on the global behavior of flow field (Table 1).
+The difference in friction factor between ideal coil and coil with ovality is 8.5 %, whereas the difference in friction factor between ideal and wrinkled coils is 80.5 %.
+Hence, it is evident that ovality does not significantly influence the global behaviour of the flow field (Table 1).